Guide · Last updated 2026-04-03

 PACKRAT Buylist (Sell to Store)

-Fastest option — sell Near Mint cards directly to the store for instant credit with a 20% trade-in bonus.
+Fastest option, sell Pokemon and One Piece cards directly to the store for cash or instant store credit with a 20% bonus (25% for members).
+Upload photos, set your price, get an instant offer.
 No listing, no waiting for buyers, no fees.
-Browse what the store is buying and submit.

 Best for high-value individual cards and reaching the widest audience.
 Auction format can push prices up for rare cards.
 Fees around 12.8% + 30p per transaction.